How to Downgrade from the iOS 15 Beta to iOS 14

 You can remove the iOS 15 beta from your iPhone and go back to iOS 14 if you don’t like the new features, run into problems, or you need an app that isn’t working right on the beta.
 Here’s how to downgrade from iOS 15 beta to iOS 14.

 This works for going from the iOS 15 developer beta back to the latest iOS 14 release.
-You will want to make sure that you have a backup from on iOS 14 since you cannot restore an iOS 15 backup to a device on iOS 14.
+Before you attempt this you’ll want to make sure that you have a backup from iOS 14 since you cannot restore an iOS 15 backup to a device on iOS 14.

 You can count on this working until the iOS 15 release date in the fall and for a week or so after the official release.
 The only thing that will change is what version of iOS 14 you can downgrade to.
+Currently, you can only downgrade back to iOS 14.6.

 What Are the Catches of Going Back to iOS 14?